mkavana/docs/_posts/05-workflow/2020-06-05-id-process.md

 ## Topic 1: How an ID review is initiated {#topic1}

 A content author initiates a review by sending an email to the reviewer to request an ID review.
+An ID review is usually requested when the author has completed content for a course module.
 The author's email provides the following details:

+- **GitHub username**.
+The content author's GitHub account username.
-- **Module number**: The module number that the file(s) for review belong(s) to.
+- **Module number** The module number that the file(s) for review belong(s) to.
-- **File name**: The name of the file(s) to be reviewed.
+- **File name** The name(s) of the file(s) to be reviewed.
-- **Task type**: The type of review required (i.e. instructional design review).
+- **Task type**.
+The type of review required (i.e. ID review).

-The file for review should be on the master branch of the project's GitHub (remote) repo.
+The file(s) for review should be on the master branch of the project's GitHub (remote) repo.

 ## Topic 2: Steps required to conduct an ID review {#topic2}